top of page

 Throughout the year, the teachers are evaluating dancers for the Competition groups.
 The year long classes are considered to be an audition.
 Invitation is by teacher discretion solely based on dedication, ability, skill level, attendance, technique, and teamwork.
 For the Jazz, Ballet, Lyrical/Contemporary groups, students must be taking a minimum of 2 ballet classes per week and one Jazz class.
 For the Tap student must take a minimum of 3 classes per week.

-1 Ballet, 1 Tap and 1 other discipline which can be a second ballet class.
+1 Ballet, 1 Tap and 1 other discipline which can be jazz, hip hop or a second ballet class.
 For Novelty, a student must take a minimum of 3 classes per week, 1 Ballet, 1 Jazz, and 1 other discipline which can be a second ballet class.
 For Hip Hop they must be taking their recommended Hip Hop class.
-Dancers must take either PBT or a Flexibility class for the season as well.
+Dancers in Ballet, Jazz, and Lyrical/Contemporary must take either PBT or a Conditioning class for the season as well.

 Dancers, of course, will be limited to be invited within the dance disciplines that they train in.
 Performing class(es) is an extra class on top of the regular dance training and in no means replaces regular dance classes.
 It is an exceptional opportunity to learn stage presence and spirit of competitiveness but dancers must be committed and motivated.